sqlitecloud/docs/src/pages/docs/commands/encrypt-database.md

 ---
 title: ENCRYPT DATABASE
-description: The ENCRYPT DATABASE command adds an AES-256 encryption to an existing database.
-If the database was previously encrypted with another key then it is re-encrypted with the new key.
-Rekeying requires that every page of the database file be read, decrypted, re-encrypted with the new key, then written out again.
-Consequently, rekeying can take a long time on a larger database.
+description: The ENCRYPT DATABASE command adds an AES-256 encryption to an existing database
 ---

 ## Syntax